Polymer/old-docs-site/docs/polymer/polymer.md

 ### Automatic node finding

 Another useful feature of {{site.project_title}} is node reference marshalling.
-Every node in a component's shadow DOM that is tagged with an `id` attribute is automatically referenced in the component's `this.$` hash.
+Nodes in a component's shadow DOM that are tagged with an `id` attribute are automatically referenced in the component's `this.$` hash.

+**Note:** Nodes created dynamically using data binding are _not_ added to the `this.$` hash.
+The hash includes only _statically_ created shadow DOM nodes (that is, the nodes defined in the element's outermost template).
+{: .alert .alert-warning }

 For example, the following defines a component whose template contains an `<input>` element whose `id` attribute is `nameInput`.
 The component can refer to that element with the expression `this.$.nameInput`.